chenh19/sysupdate/README.md

 *Current version: v2.6.0*

 ## Introduction
-- This tool is intended to combine all update operations into one simple command.
+- This tool is intended for easy system and developing environment update.
 - You may choose whether to include specific updates.

 ## How to setup